henriwoodcock/blog-post-codes/autoencoders-in-fastai/readme.md

 The data is from the [Cifar10](https://www.cs.toronto.edu/~kriz/cifar.html) dataset.
 The folder structure is like such:

 data

 |

 - train
   |
   - folder for each class containing images
 - valid
   |
   - folder for each class containing images

+├── data
+│   ├── train
+│   │   ├── folder for each class containing images
+│   ├── valid
+└── └── └── folder for each class containing images

 ### Python
 The notebook is a Jupyter Notebook.
 For installation see [here](https://jupyter.readthedocs.io/en/latest/install.html).